wendlers/rcswitch-fpga/README.md

 If you interested in a more practical approach on operating a 434MHz switch, see for example [this article] (http://gpio.kaltpost.de/?p=2163).

-For some theorie on how the protocol to operate the switches work, you could have a look at [this article] (http://gpio.kaltpost.de/?paged=2), or read the comment in `rcswitch.v`.
+For some theory on the protocol to operate the switches, you could have a look at [this article] (http://gpio.kaltpost.de/?paged=2), or read the comment in `rcswitch.v`.